Houses - Tanner's Lane, Wide St., Dovecote St.,Narrow Lane

-Houses - Tanner's Lane to Narrow Lane and Cross Street
+Houses - Tanner's Lane to Wide Street, Dovecote St., to Narrow Lane and Cross Street

 19 The Leys (Leys Farm).
 A Walk Round Hathern building no.27- Unoccupied and part demolished, from 11/5/2016 a grade 2 listed building